adavidwilson/yt-sync/README.md

 # yt-sync

-A super minimal, fully P2P, WebRTC-based, infrastructure-, and dependency-free synchronization utility for watching YouTube with friends written in pure HTML, CSS, and JS.
+A super minimal, fully P2P, WebRTC-based, infrastructure-, and (almost) dependency-free synchronization utility for watching YouTube with friends written in pure HTML, CSS, and JS.
 Should work in any modern browser with WebRTC support, but use a Chromium-based browser for the best experience!

 ## Features